Police seek motive in Southern California killing spree

 Police say the carnage began at a home east of the college, where the gunman shot two people dead before apparently torching the home.
 The Los Angeles Times, citing law enforcement sources, reported that the first two victims were believed to be the gunman's father and brother.

-After leaving the home, the gunman carjacked a woman and ordered her to drive, Santa Monica Police Sergeant Richard Lewis said on Friday.
+Santa Monica Police Sergeant Richard Lewis said that after leaving the home the gunman carjacked a woman and ordered her to drive.
 Along the way he fired at least several rounds at a city bus, wounding three people.

-Arriving at the college, the gunman opened fire on a red sports utility vehicle in a staff parking lot, killing Franco and critically wounding his passenger, Lewis said.
+Arriving at the college, the gunman opened fire on a red sports utility vehicle in a staff parking lot, killing the driver and critically wounding his passenger, Lewis said.

 The gunman, who was armed with an AR-15 style rifle and at least one handgun, then shot and killed another victim at the college before he was slain in an exchange of gunfire with police, Lewis said.